jpace/glark/README.md

 This is redundant with the `-i` (`--ignore-case`) option.

-All regular expression characters and options are available, such as "\w" and ".*?".
+All regular expression characters and sequences are available, such as "\w" and ".*?".
 For example:

     % glark '\b[a-z][^\d]\d{1,3}.*\s*>>\s*\d+\s*.*& +\d{3}'

 If the `--and` and `--or` options are not used, the last non-option is considered to be the expression to be matched.
 In the following, "printf" is used as the expression.
+Note that in non-quiet mode, a warning will result if the expression exists as a file, to show when the expression may have been erroneously omitted.

     % glark -w printf *.c